cloudflare/cloudflare-docs/products/registrar/src/content/setup-domain-transfers/transfer-domain-to-cloudflare.md

 You can modify the contact information, if needed, in the **Manage** tab [in your acount](/why-choose-cloudflare/whois-redaction#what-is-whois-redaction).

-After entering the contact information, you need to agree to the domain registration terms of service by selecting **Confirm transfer**.
+After entering the contact information, agree to the domain registration terms of service by selecting **Confirm transfer**.

 ### 8. Approve the transfer with your previous registrar